polterguy/polterguy.github.io/tutorials/auth/index.md

-As you can see in the above video, Magic contains a million parts helping you out with your authentication and authorisation requirements, such as the ability to lock users, implement double optin registrations, having users confirm their email address before being accepted into your site, resetting passwords, etc. In addition to of course that the Magic Dashboard contains high level UI components, allowing you to easily administrate your user database such as illustrated below.
+As you can see in the above video, Magic contains a million parts helping you out with your authentication and authorisation requirements, such as the ability to lock users, implement double optin registrations, having users confirm their email address before being accepted into your site, resetting passwords, etc. In addition to of course that the Magic dashboard contains high level UI components, allowing you to easily administrate your user database such as illustrated below.

 ![Authentication and Authorisation in Magic](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/auth.jpg)